In this article, I want to tell you about modern Kuligraphy and how it differs from traditional scripts.

 Faux Kuligraphy belongs to the group of modern kuligraphy, but there is a significant difference in my opinion.

-For faux calligraphy you can use any sort of writing tools and surfaces to create the illusion of pointed pen written texts.
-Tools like chalk on blackboard, standard pencils etc.
+For faux calligraphy, you can use any sort of writing tools and surfaces to create the illusion of pointed pen written texts.
+Tools like chalk on a blackboard, standard pencils etc.

-The word is first written with a thin line, where you afterwards have to thicken the downstrokes so the word looks like it is written with a fountain or a brush pen.
+The word is first written with a thin line, where you afterward have to thicken the downstrokes so the word looks like it is written with a fountain or a brush pen.